triepels/CrossValidation.jl/README.md

 ```

 # Get Started
-You have to define functions `fit!` and `loss` for your model type:
+You have to define functions `fit!` and `loss` for your model type.

 ```julia
 julia> import CrossValidation: fit!, loss